NLF and PAVN logistics and equipment

 The Viet Cong and the North Vietnamese People's Army of Vietnam (PAVN) used well-organized logistics methods to supply and equip their fighting forces.
 This logistics organization helped greatly in their war against the American and South Vietnamese military during the Vietnam War.

-The Viet Cong's full-time soldiers were referred to as the "Main Force" (Chu Luc).
+The Viet Cong's full-time soldiers were referred to as the "Main Force" (Quân chủ lực).
 The National Liberation Front (NLF) was a united front designed to encourage non-communists to support the insurgency in the south.
 The term NVA identifies regular troops of the North Vietnamese Army as they were commonly known by their Western opponents.
 Collectively, both forces were part of PAVN which made up all armed forces of North Vietnam.

 VC/PAVN equipment and weapons

 Overall, the supplies and equipment of communist units were adequate, and their infantry small-arms were a match for those of their opponents.
 Contrary to some popular impressions of simple peasant farmers armed with low quality or obsolete weapons, the VC and PAVN main units (as well as the local forces in the latter years) were well equipped with modern arms either from Soviet bloc or Chinese sources.
 In the early years of the insurgency in the South a larger variety of weapons were used, ranging from World War I-era bolt-action rifles to World War II-era weapons, with procurement via a wide range of methods.
 Such variation and diversity lessened and standardized as the war went on.
 By 1970, the communist inventory was mostly standardized, even at the village guerrilla level.

 Weapons used by the VC were originally a varied mixture of both French weapons from the days of French Indochina, captured enemy weapons and Soviet and Chinese support, including both newly produced weapons, old stockpiles and captured enemy stockpiles from World War II.
-Common weapons included the French MAS-36 and other weapons left behind from the First Indochina war, the Soviet Mosin-Nagant, especially M1944 carbines, mostly by way of China.
+Common weapons included the French MAS-36 and other weapons left behind from the First Indochina War, the Soviet Mosin-Nagant, especially M1944 carbines, mostly by way of China.
 Mauser Kar98k rifles, both of captured German origin by way of Soviet Union or Chinese-made Chiang Kai-shek rifles were also provided as military aid.
 Japanese Arisaka rifles were also used in the earlier stages of the war and the M1 Carbine was a common and popular weapon captured from enemy ARVN troops.

 The most common infantry weapons of the PAVN was the Soviet SKS carbine or its Chinese variant.
 Gradually, PAVN units were refitted with more modern AK-47 rifles from China, the Soviet Union, and other Warsaw Pact countries.
 The SKS carbines were passed down to the guerrillas, which were later armed with AK rifles themselves.
 Both weapons used the same intermediate 7.62mm cartridge, which eased logistics.